-In this option, students will receive virtual instruction via Seesaw (4K-2) and Google classroom (3-5).
+Students will receive virtual instruction via Seesaw (grades 4K-2) and Google classroom (grades 3-5).

 Students will spend time meeting virtually with their teacher, but some learning will happen independently without teacher guidance.
 Staff and students will be expected to engage in virtual learning throughout regular hours of the school day.